mstksg/tagged-binary/README.md

 tagged-binary
 =============

-Very minimal library providing tools for serializing and decoding data into `ByteString` tagged with information about its type, inspired by Cloud Haskell and distributed-process.
+Very minimal (Haskell) library providing tools for serializing and decoding data into `ByteString` tagged with information about its type, inspired by Cloud Haskell and distributed-process.